The Walking Dead season 8: Accolades

-For the 44th Saturn Awards, the eight season of The Walking Dead received seven nominations, winning two.
+For the 44th Saturn Awards, the eighth season of The Walking Dead received seven nominations, winning two.
 It won Best Horror Television Series and Best Performance by a Younger Actor in a Television Series (Chandler Riggs).
 The nominations were for Best Actor on Television (Andrew Lincoln), Best Supporting Actor on Television (Khary Payton), Best Supporting Actress on Television (Danai Gurira and Melissa McBride), and Best Guest Starring Role on Television (Jeffrey Dean Morgan).

 The first half of the season was nominated for Outstanding Performance by a Stunt Ensemble in a Television Series at the 24th Screen Actors Guild Awards.

 Ratings

 Live +7 ratings were not available, so Live +3 ratings have been used instead.